Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 Create Accounts with Suppliers

-Whether you’ll be dropshipping products from other marketplaces like Alibaba, creating a private label brand with your own products, or selling a product you manufacture yourself, you need supplier accounts.
+Whether you’ll be dropshipping products from other marketplaces like Alibaba, creating a brand with your own products, or selling a product you manufacture yourself, you need supplier accounts.
 In the case of private labels, you’ll need to create an account with your chosen manufacturer rather than a supplier.

 - Access to the brand registry with tools to help you build and protect your brand